hoanganh1999/Tutorital.md/CodingTutorial2.md

 This tutorial shows you how to create an enemy in unity which follow the player's character in a 2D space.
 This works by having the enemy tagging the player so whenever the player move the enemy will chase after the player.
 ## 1. Creating a new scene

-- Start this by creating a new scene in new call 'Enemy Follow Scene'.
+- Start this by creating a new scene called 'Enemy Follow Scene'.
 - then create a folder called 'Art' under the project window.
 - Then add 2 square sprites one called 'Player' and other called 'Enemy'.
-- Then change the colour of the 'Player' sprite to blue by clicking on the sprite, the go to Sprite Renderer then click on colour.
-Do the same thing with 'Enemy' sprite but change its colour to red.
+- Then change the colour of the 'Player' sprite to blue by clicking on the sprite, then go to Sprite Renderer then click on colour.
+Do the same thing with 'Enemy' sprite but change its Colour to red.
 - Go to the 'Player' sprite and under the Inspector window click on Tag and change it to player
-- finally make a folder under the project windown called 'Scripts' by right click in assets windown, create, folder. after that, in the 'Scripts' folder create 2 scripts, one is called 'EnemyFollow' and the other one is called 'PlayerController'.
+- Finally, make a folder under the project window called 'Scripts' by right click in assets window, create, folder. after that, in the 'Scripts' folder create 2 scripts, one is called 'EnemyFollow' and the other one is called 'PlayerController'.

 ### Note: since this tutorial is all about 2D Enemy Follow AI, so I am just going to talk brieftly about the Player's movement Script.
-- First add a Rigidbody 2D to the player then change the Body Type of the Rigidbody 2D from dynamic to kinematic.
+- First, add a Rigidbody 2D to the player then change the Body Type of the Rigidbody 2D from dynamic to kinematic.
-- Add the 'PlayerController' scipt to the player then change the speed of the player to 10.
+- Add the 'PlayerController' script to the player then change the speed of the player to 10.

 using System.Collections;